 The appellate court affirmed the trial court decision based on Section 627.728(5), Florida Statutes (2009): “United States proof of mailing or certified or registered mailing of notice of cancellation, of intention not to renew, or of reasons for cancellation, or of the intention of the insurer to issue a policy by an insurer under the same ownership or management, to the first named insured at the address shown in the policy shall be sufficient proof of service.
 (Emphasis added).

 The court found plaintiff’s contention that the insurance company should have known the address was incomplete because of the document from the appraiser in the insurer’s file unpersuasive.
 The court reinforced its view that the insurance company was not put on notice by the document in the file because the insurer did not generate the report or receive the report from the insured.

-In the context of a homeowner’s insurance claim for catastrophic damage to a policyholder’s residence, a minor mistake in the address on the policy could cost a policyholder hundreds of thousands or even millions of dollars.
+A minor mistake in the address on the policy could cost a policyholder hundreds of thousands or even millions of dollars.
 The important take away from this case is that policyholders need to carefully verify their contact and personal information when purchasing a policy to ensure that the information is accurate.
 It also is important to review your policies periodically so that they can be updated when the information changes.